Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Preliminaries

-The amoebots may not be able to perform their movements.
+Let $S^t_i = (V, A \cup R_i)$ be the amoebot structure at $t \in [0,1]$.
+Note that for all $t \in [0,1]$, $S^t_i$ is connected since $S^0_i$ is connected.
+We require that $S^t_i$ is valid for all $t \in [0,1]$.
+If there is a $t \in (0,1]$ such that $S^t_i$ is not valid, the amoebot structure transitions into an undefined state such that we become unable to make any statements about the structure.
 We distinguish between two cases.
-First, the amoebots may not be able to perform their movements while maintaining their relative positions (see \Cref{fig:model:mapping}).
-We call that a \emph{structural conflict}.
-Second, parts of the structure may collide into each other.
-More precisely, a \emph{collision} occurs if there is a $t \in [0,1]$ such that two non-adjacent bonds intersect at some point (see \Cref{fig:collision}).
-In particular, note that an expanded amoebot cannot contract if it has two incident bonds to the same node even if the amoebot occupying that node expands at the same time without causing a collision (see Figure~\ref{fig:forbidden}).
-Whenever either a structural conflict or a collision occurs, the amoebot structure transitions into an undefined state such that we become unable to make any statements about the structure.
+First, we say that a \emph{structural conflict} occurs if and only if we cannot embed $S^t_i$ in the plane, i.e., the amoebots are not able to maintain their relative positions (see \Cref{fig:conflict}).
+Second, we say that a \emph{collision} occurs if and only if we can embed $S^t_i$ in the plane, but there is a forbidden intersection, i.e., two non-adjacent edges intersect or two adjacent edges intersect at a point which is not their endpoints (see \Cref{fig:collision}).

+The detection of structural conflicts and collisions is not within the scope of this paper simply because we only consider movements where structural conflicts and collisions cannot occur.
+We refer to \cite{DBLP:conf/algosensors/GuptaKMP24} for more details.

+Suppose that $S^t_i$ is valid for all $t \in [0,1]$.
+Note that for all $t \in (0,1)$, $S^t_i$ is no longer triangular if there is at least one expansion or contraction.
+At $t = 1$, we obtain an amoebot structure $S^1_i$ which is triangular since each amoebot in $A$ has length $0$ or $1$ again.
+However, $S^1_i$ is not necessarily complete.

-Otherwise, at $t = 1$, we obtain a graph $G_M = (S, E_M)$ that can be mapped on the triangular grid $\Geqt$ (see \Cref{fig:model:mapping}).
-Since $G_R$ is connected, the mapping of $G_M$ is unique except for translations (if one exists).
-We choose any mapping as our next amoebot structure.
-Afterwards, the amoebots reestablish all possible bonds.
-Unless stated otherwise, each arrow in the figures indicates a single round.
-The left side shows the structure after the removal of bonds (first step), and the right side the structure after the execution of movements (second step).
-We chain multiple rounds if we do not change bonds.
+Each arrow in the figures of \Cref{sec:meta,sec:reconfiguration,sec:motion,sec:conclusion} indicates the execution of expansions and contractions.
+The left side shows $S^0_i$ (i.e., the amoebot structure after the removal of bonds in the first step), and the right side $S^1_i$ (i.e., the amoebot structure after the execution of movements in the second step).

-We assume that the joint movements are performed within \emph{look-compute-move} cycles.
-In the \emph{look phase}, each amoebot observes its neighborhood and receives signals (beeps) from other amoebots, according to the reconfigurable circuit structure of the system.
-In the \emph{compute phase}, each amoebot may perform computations, change its state, and decide the actions to perform in the next phase (i.e., which bonds to release, and which movement to perform).
-In the \emph{move phase}, each amoebot may release an arbitrary subset of its incident bonds, and perform a movement.
+In the third step, the amoebots reestablish bonds until the amoebot structure becomes complete again.
+Let $B'_i$ be the set of bonds afterwards.
+We obtain the amoebot structure $S'_{i} = (V, A \cup B'_{i})$.
+Note that $S'_{i}$ is connected, valid, triangular, and complete.

+In the last step, pairs of amoebots may perform isolated handovers as follows.
+Note that each amoebot can participate in only one handover.